DeepCamera/HDR-chroma-compression/README.md

 <br>

 Download the extensive [dataset](https://gofile.me/74Y5j/WVwAkJE9q) used in our study.
 The dataset contains 1467 HDR images at a resolution of 512×512 pixels, covering a diverse range of scenes and lighting conditions.
-HDR images were tone-mapped using 29 different oparators to create a total of 42543 SDR images for improving the generalization capabilities of the trained models (see (TBD) for the full list of operators).
+HDR images were tone-mapped using 29 different oparators to create a total of 42543 SDR images for improving the generalization capabilities of the trained models (see our [paper](https://www.arxiv.org/abs/2409.16032) for the full list of operators).
 We also provide the chroma-compressed versions produced using the conventional method by [Šikudová et al](https://ieeexplore.ieee.org/document/7325187).
 Pairs of tone-mapped and chroma-compressed SDR images were split into training, validation, and test subsets at an 8:1:1 ratio, and are available for direct usage with the code.
 For example, folder `trainA` includes the tone-mapped images, `trainB` the chroma-compressed images, and `train` their concatenation as required by the code.

 HDR images were captured by the authors or collected from different publicly available HDR repositories, which we cite below: